nextauthjs/next-auth/.github/ISSUE_TEMPLATE/typescript.md

 ---
-name: Question
+name: Typescript
-about: Ask a question about NextAuth.js or for help using it
+about: Ask a question about NextAuth.js Typescript integration
+labels:
-labels: question
+  - question
+  - TypeScript
-assignees: ""
+assignees:
+  - lluia
+  - balazsorban44
 ---

 ## Question 💬

-Please provide an in-depth description of the question you have.
+Please provide an in-depth description of the question you have when using NextAuth.js on a Typescript project or when consuming the built-in types for `next-auth`.

 Make sure you [link]() to external documentation if necessary and provide inline code examples like so: